Redislabs-Solution-Architects/osstats/README.md

 ```

 Execute the script.
 Use the -d option to change the duration in minutes the script will wait for running the second set of INFO and INFO COMMANDSTATS commands.
 By default this flag is set to 5 minutes.
+Use the -po option to print the results in console (when this option is activated the output file will not be created).

 By default, the output will be stored in OSStats.xlsx.
 Use -c option to change the name of output file.